 Charting the history of some Spanish clubs can be more complicated than following the most convoluted private affairs of a Hollywood star.
 Step forward the city of Málaga, who over the past century has seen its club’s experience mergers, take-overs, economic ruin and in recent years, apparent financial salvation and then potential ruin again.

-Just prior to the start of the World Cup, CD Málaga won promotion to La Primera and their three year stay saw a ninth place finish in 1983-84.
-Relegation followed a year later, but the club had a last foray in the top division in seasons 1988-90.
+Just prior to the start of the World Cup, CD Málaga won promotion to La Primera and their three-year stay saw a ninth-place finish in 1983-84.
+Relegation followed a year later, but the club had the last foray in the top division in seasons 1988-90.
 The following season saw the club miss out on an immediate return when it lost on penalties to Cadiz CF in the promotion play-offs.
 By now the club’s creditors were getting impatient and with a drastically scaled back operation, CD Málaga struggled throughout the 1991-92 season.
-The players went unpaid for long periods and eventually the club finished eighteenth.
+The players went unpaid for long periods and eventually, the club finished eighteenth.
 With debts of over 200 million pesetas, the club’s directors took the decision to register the reserve team, Club Atlético Malagueño as a separate entity, thus ensuring that football could continue in Málaga should the first team fold.
 The inevitable end came on 1 July 1992, when the club was declared bankrupt.
-So in effect, the reserve team took on the mantle of CD Málaga and did a decent job winning the Tercera and promotion in its first full season as a independent club.
-It was a step too soon however, as the club dropped out of Segunda B the following season.
+So in effect, the reserve team took on the mantle of CD Málaga and did a decent job winning the Tercera and promotion in its first full season as an independent club.
+It was a step too soon, however, as the club dropped out of Segunda B the following season.
 The summer of 1994 saw new owners and a new name, as on 30 June Club Atlético Malagueño became Málaga Club de Fútbol.

 Gradually, Málaga CF improved, winning promotion back to Segunda B thanks to an unbeaten season in 1994-95.
 Two successive promotions at the end of the nineties saw the club reach La Primera just seven short years after their own reformation.
-With the exception of a two season blip in the middle of the decade, Málaga CF has spent 11 of the past 13 seasons in the top division, with a highest place finish of eighth in 2001-02 and again 2008-09.
-That eighth place finish in 2002 saw the club enter and win the Intertoto Cup and qualify for the 2002-03 UEFA Cup.
-A run to the quarter finals saw Málaga CF gain impressive victories over Leeds United and AEK Athens.
+With the exception of a two-season blip in the middle of the decade, Málaga CF has spent 11 of the past 13 seasons in the top division, with the highest place finish of eighth in 2001-02 and again 2008-09.
+That eighth-place finish in 2002 saw the club enter and win the Intertoto Cup and qualify for the 2002-03 UEFA Cup.
+A run to the quarterfinals saw Málaga CF gain impressive victories over Leeds United and AEK Athens.
 The turn of the century saw the local municipality start a programme of redevelopment La Rosaleda that would take six years complete.